OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/04-ExG-Setup.md

 After going through this document, you will learn one configuration for setting up multiple ExG recordings at the same time.
-You could apply the same principle to build channel layouts to fit your application (i.e., 3-lead ECG vs. 5-lead ECG; 8 or more EEG channels).
+You could apply the same principle to build channel layouts to fit your application (i.e., 3-lead ECG vs. 5-lead ECG; eight or more EEG channels).

 ## Preliminary
-Before starting this tutorial, we recommend you go through at least one of the following guide to familiarize with OpenBCI pipeline before starting this doc:
+Before starting this tutorial, we recommend you go through at least one of the following guides to familiarize with OpenBCI pipeline before starting this doc:
 * [EEG](01-EEG-Setup.md): scalp surface recording brain activity.
 [Learn more](https://en.wikipedia.org/wiki/Electroencephalography)
-* [EMG](01-EMG-Setup.md) forearm measurement of muscle nerve signals [Learn more](https://en.wikipedia.org/wiki/Electromyography)
+* [EMG](01-EMG-Setup.md): forearm measurement of muscle nerve signals [Learn more](https://en.wikipedia.org/wiki/Electromyography)
 * [ECG](01-ECG-Setup.md): [measure heart rhythm on the chest [Learn more](https://en.wikipedia.org/wiki/Electrocardiography)

 ---